greendormer/tm-enclosure-3d/README.md

 - (Optional) Four (4) of M2.5 x 12mm button head socket cap screws with nuts for mounting RPi GS Camera
 - (Optional) Four (4) #8 x 1/2" Self-drilling screws for mounting GS camera mount to mounting board
 - (Recommended) Silicon beading for waterproofness on rim inset.
-- (Optional) Mounting screw inserts:
+- (Optional) Mounting screw inserts on enclosure:
     - Up to two (2) of 1/4"-20 screw inserts on bottom and back
     - Up to eight (8) of M4 * 5 * 5mm screw inserts on back for VESA mount -compatible holes
 - (Optional) Mounting hardware (dependent on mounting conditions).